Epidemic:

 State Laws

-Non-Codified Policy
+Non-codified Policy

 Reported Animal Abuse Cases